josh-unwin/joshunwin/src/blog/everything-i've-done-to-reduce-environmental-impact.md

 I went with Bulb Energy who promise 100% renewable electricity supply at a very competitive price.

 #### I buy less crap.
 No matter how small, all physical goods have an environment footprint.
 I'm slowly moving away from consumerism as best I can and avoiding buying stuff I don't need.
 Got a music streaming service?
 You probably don't need the CD too.
-Got an iPhone X?
-You probably don't need an XS.
+Got an iPhone 11?
+You probably don't need an 12.

 #### I say no to pointless 'free stuff'.
 If you've already got enough pens to last a lifetime, you don't need that free pen with someones logo on it.